 We have one kestrel nest box established at the Pawnee Generating Station in Brush, Colo.
 The box is equipped with a high-definition camera that operates under low-light conditions.
 The kestrel nest box is positioned on a pole away from the main building but on company property.

-Watch the streaming live video from the nest box at Pawnee Station and check for tweets about the kestrels on Twitter.
+Watch the streaming live video from the nest box at Pawnee Station and follow us on Facebook and Twitter to get the most latest updates.

 In past years, a nest box was set up and occupied by kestrels at Pawnee Station.
 From 2005-2015 there were 31 young produced.
 The new nest box is positioned on the side of a pole away from the main building and is a new nest box newly equipped with a hi-def high-definition infrared camera.